The Etna (Aetna) Furnace

 Bar iron for spikes (6 inches to two feet) and bolts for ships were made here.
 The furnace, once in “blast”, operated continuously for about 9 months of the year and only shut down for repairs and cleaning when the river froze.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Head of the River Church (approx. 0.3 miles away); The Tie That Binds (approx. 0.4 miles away); The Melting Furnace (approx. 6.8 miles away); The Flattening House (approx. 6.8 miles away); The Pot House
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+The Head of the River Church (approx. 0.3 miles away); The Tie That Binds (approx. 0.4 miles away); Veterans Memorial

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 26, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 200 times since then and 20 times this year.
+It was originally submitted on January 26, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 324 times since then and 23 times this year.
 Photos: 1, 2. submitted on January 26, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.